Nort721/Nort721.github.io/_posts/2024-06-12-Improving-DLM-Minifilter.md

 ---
-title:  "[POC] Improving our driver load monitoring using a minifilter driver"
+title:  "Improving our driver load monitoring using a minifilter driver"
 date:   2024-06-12
 tags: [posts]
-excerpt: "Improving my vulnerable driver blocker by monitoring driver loading using a minifilter driver and better scanning using YARA signatures"
+excerpt: "Improving the driver load monitoring using a minifilter driver and better scanning using YARA signatures"
 ---
 Introduction
 ---